 Hi there, thanks for stopping by!
-I'm a sustainability and social innovation strategist focused on solving complex global challenges using a triple bottom line and systems thinking approach.
+I'm a sustainability and social innovation strategist focused on solving complex global challenges using a triple bottom line approach - i.e., one that prioritizes social and environmental returns alongside financial returns.
 My life’s work can be summed up as: combining business + technology with community building to create a better world.

 By day, I work for a VC-backed technology startup that is known as the “uber for trash” - our platform cost-effectively diverts waste away from landfills towards recycling/composting to reduce our customers’ environmental impact.
 Previously, as a consultant at a top management consulting firm, I helped Fortune 500 companies incorporate sustainability into their business strategy to realize cost savings, increase supply chain resilience, uncover revenue opportunities and reduce their carbon footprint.

-On nights and weekends, I nurture my own startup, The Guild, a residential accelerator designed to help social entrepreneurs launch and scale their ventures while living a more intentional and sustainable life.
+On nights and weekends, I nurture my own social venture, The Guild, a residential accelerator designed to help changemakers launch and scale their ventures while living a more intentional and sustainable life.